 6. Measure & Share your Results

-Once your campaign has been running for a duration of 30 to 60 days, take the time to measure and evaluate the effectiveness of your account-based marketing efforts.
+It’s important to determine which account-based marketing metrics you intend on measuring.
+Once your campaign has been running for a duration of 30 to 60 days, take the time to measure and evaluate the effectiveness of your marketing efforts.
 Be sure to ask some critical questions such as:

 - Are these accounts becoming more engaged with your brand?